SanderMertens/flecs/Manual.md

 Prefabs, types and tags can all be exported with the ECS_EXPORT_ENTITY macro.

 ### Internals
 There is a lot of variation between different ECS frameworks.
 As with any data structure or library, understanding the characteristics of a particular implementation will let you write code that runs faster, occupies less memory and behaves more predictably.
-This section is interesting for someone who already knows how to write ECS code, but wants to know more about the framework actually does.
+This section is interesting for someone who already knows how to write ECS code, but wants to know more about what Flecs does behind the scenes.

 #### Archetypes
 Flecs is a variation of a so called "archetype" based entity component system.
 The name "archetypes" is used to indicate that entities that have the same "type" are stored together, where a type is the set of components an entity has.
 Types are created dynamically, based on the components an application adds and removes from entities.
 A simple example: consider an application with 10 entities containing `[Position]`, and 10 entities containing `[Position, Velocity]`. `[Position]` and `[Position, Velocity]` are the two archetypes, and entities belonging to the same archetype are stored together.
 In practice, the actual storage will look something like this: